 Try and only do this for as little time as possible and as infrequently as possible, the less time you are wearing them the less time your eyes are starved of oxygen.

 I’m assuming not many of you are planning to sit around in your house with stacked lenses, so wherever you are going make sure you bring your contact lens case, some solution, a spare pair of lenses and your glasses.
 This way if your eyes start to get red, dry or painful you can take out your lenses and pop on your specs/regular lenses.
 You want the spare pair of lenses just in case you trash the pair in your eyes.

 Get the ones that are specifically for use when you are wearing contacts, and when your eyes are feeling dry you’ll be able to get some relief.

 If your eyes start to get uncomfortable, red, super dry or painful take out your lenses.
-I’m sure everyones been there with one pair of lenses where you’ve just ridden it out because it’s been inconvenient to take them out, but with two pairs you really need to pay attention to your eyes.
+I’m sure everyone’s been there with one pair of lenses where you’ve just ridden it out because it’s been inconvenient to take them out, but with two pairs you need to pay extra attention to your eyes.

 Personally, despite initially thinking I might have found an amazing way to cheaply up my eyeballs wardrobe game, after reading through what I could find online and speaking to a few opticians I’m not convinced that it’s worth it.
-My eyes are -7.50 so I know what it’s like to not be able to see well and I wouldn’t want to risk my eyesight.
+My eyes are -7.50 so I know what it’s like to not be able to see well and I wouldn’t want to do anything that could make it worse.